loganheffernan2/thesis-blank/blog/sally-thurer.md

 But there are aspects of design that I think are very important—like style, visual presentation and methodology.
 I wouldn’t be teaching design if I didn’t think it was worth studying!

 Style is important because it communicates certain attitudes visually.
 Sociopolitical ideas tend to work themselves out in the arena of fashion and style before they bubble up to mainstream culture.
-Stewart Brand has a theory about this called Pace Layers in his book,The Clock of The Long Now.I don’t buy into it entirely but his observations about fashion feel right, and it’s an interesting model to think and talk about.
-(Pirco put me on to this!)
+Stewart Brand has a theory about this called Pace Layers in his book, The Clock of The Long Now. <span class="contentNote">(25)</span> I don’t buy into it entirely but his observations about fashion feel right, and it’s an interesting model to think and talk about.
+(Pirco \[Wolfframm] put me on to this!)
 The semiotics of style might possibly be my favorite subject.

 Visual presentation—I’m not sure what else to call it, maybe thefunctional mechanicsof design—are consequential because they shape the whole experience.
-This is where[nudge theory](https://en.wikipedia.org/wiki/Nudge_theory)comes into play, with the designers encouraging cafeteria customers to eat apples instead of chips by placing them at eye level.
+This is where nudge theory comes into play <span class="contentNote">(26)</span>, with the designers encouraging cafeteria customers to eat apples instead of chips by placing them at eye level.
 I often think of this in terms of labor—doing work so the user won’t have to.
 These approaches are generous, but manipulative.
 Maybe the user will resent not knowing chips were an option that they didn’t see.
 This aspect of design—and I think it applies to all areas of design—is enormously consequential.
 The ethics should be considered on a case-by-case basis.

 Methodologies are consequential because they are built on certain attitudes and assumptions.
 For instance,auteur theory(this is a film thing) posits that the director is the author of the movie and should exert personal influence over their collaborators in order to realize their artistic vision.
 The project is highly controlled by one person.
 Design Thinking devalues that sort of subjectivity completely.
 That methodology is built on the cult of the amateur—a belief that designers with experience, skill and expertise have been indoctrinated into a cult of repetitive best practices (or worse—artistic self indulgence) and need to turn outside the field for ideas.
 It recasts designers as managers, market researchers and user testers.
 These are wildly different approaches built on wildly different values that produce wildly different kinds of results.